Paying rates and utilities

 If the tenant receives their electricity bill from you, ie not directly from the electricity supplier, you cannot charge the tenant any amount other than the consumption cost.
 You would need to pay the supply cost yourself.

-The Economic Regulation Authority (ERA) produce consumer guides to help you to understand more about electricty, gas and water services.
+The Economic Regulation Authority (ERA) produce consumer guides to help you to understand more about electricity, gas and water services.
 The ERA also provide information on bill concessions and assistance.

 Water meter reading